-To prevent the spread of the novel coronavirus ("COVID-19") infections, please review the Reference Material for the General Meeting of Shareholders in this document and exercise your voting rights by voting form (i.e., "Form for Exercising Voting Right") or via the Internet, etc., no later than 17:30 on Wednesday, June 22, 2022.
+If you do not attend the meeting in person, voting rights can be exercised via the Internet or by voting form (i.e., "Form for Exercising Voting Right").
+Please review the Reference Material for the General Meeting of Shareholders and exercise your voting rights, no later than 5:30 p.m. on Thursday, June 22, 2023.
+In addition, the proceedings of this General Meeting of Shareholders will be distributed to shareholders over the Internet so that they can be viewed in real time.
+In addition to distributing this General Meeting of Shareholders by live stream, we have prepared a dedicated form for shareholders to submit questions in advance.

-In addition, the proceedings of this general meeting of shareholders will be distributed to shareholders over the Internet so that they can be viewed in real time.
-In addition to distributing this general meeting of shareholders by live stream, we have prepared a dedicated form for shareholders to submit questions in advance.
+1. Date and Time: June 23, 2023 (Friday) 10:00 a.m.
+Japan Standard Time (The reception of the attendees to the meeting shall start at 9:00 a.m.)

-- 1. Date and Time: June 23, 2022 (Thursday) 10:00 a.m.
-Japan Standard Time (The reception of the attendees to the meeting shall start at 9:00 a.m.) - 2.
-Location: The "Hiten" main banquet hall, Grand Prince Hotel Shin Takanawa 13-1, Takanawa 3-chome, Minato-ku, Tokyo
+The "Hiten" main banquet hall, Grand Prince Hotel Shin Takanawa 13-1, Takanawa 3-chome, Minato-ku, Tokyo